matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 Everything that is invalidated in the archive tables should also appear in the archive_invalidations table.
 However, the reverse is not true.
 If we just put something into archive_invalidations, it will still overwrite an existing archive.

+## Archive Purging

+Matomo will regularly delete old archive data.
+This happens in two places:

+1. right after an archive is created, old duplicates are removed
+2. in a scheduled task that is executed daily, we delete any old duplicates we find

+To delete old archive data, we look through every archive that has duplicates.
+Archives older than the newest `DONE_OK` archive are deleted.
+Newer archives are kept if they are partial archives (where the archive status is `DONE_PARTIAL`).

+### Special Considerations

+* The query to find duplicate archives uses `GROUP_CONCAT`.
+MySQL limits how much data can be returned through this function, so it is possible for the data to be cut off.
+We detect this in the code, but if manually purging archives, and there are many duplicates for some reason, the command may need to be run multiple times.